Chase United Quest Card Review

 - 2x points per $1 spent on all other travel purchases

-- 2x points per $1 spent on select streaming and restaurant purchases
+- 2x points per $1 spent on select streaming and dining purchases

 - 1x point per $1 spent on all other purchases